ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

   `if <https://www.tradingview.com/pine-script-reference/v5/#op_if>`__ structure so the compiler doesn't not complain.
   See the :ref:`Matching local block type requiremement <PageConditionalStructures_MatchingLocalBlockTypeRequirement>` section for more information.
 - This time, we mention the type of variables explicitly when we declare them, as in ``float myRSI = ta.rsi(close, 20)``.
-  The declarations are functionally redundant, but they can help make your intention clear to readers of your code — you being the one reading it the most often.
+  The declarations are functionally redundant, but they can help make your intention clear to readers of your code — you being the one who will read it the most frequently.